 How should cold cure rosin be stored long-term?

 Store cold cure rosin in airtight glass containers in the refrigerator at 35-45°F for optimal preservation.
 Avoid freezing, which can damage the texture, and minimize temperature fluctuations during storage.
 Properly stored cold cure rosin maintains quality for several months.
-Some producers use freeze dryer methods for long-term preservation, though this changes the product's characteristics significantly.

 Why does some cold cure rosin separate or change texture over time?